Gilad18/BoostYouner/README.md

 Appleseed Bootcamp MidProject with a full front-end deployment.

-I had one week to create a full design web app with React js to showcase my development skills.
+I had one week to create a complete web app with React.js to showcase my development skills.
-My inspiration for this project was a Media Buying platform (DSP) to let any businesses the technology for self-servef influencer marketing.
+My inspiration for this project was a Media Buying platform (DSP) to let any businesses the technology for self-servef of influencers marketing.

 ## Overview

-After a user has opened his Bosstyooner account, he/she can create a new ad campaign by filling their targeting needs in order to find them a relevant match. the user can view pricing, a preview of the ad, partner's details, and an option to complete the acquisition of request for acertian influencer and increase thier business social exposure.
+After a user has opened his Bosstyooner account, he/she can create a new ad campaign by filling their targeting needs in order to find them a relevant match.
+The user can view pricing, a preview of the ad, partner's details, and an option to complete the acquisition of request for acertian influencer and increase thier business social exposure.
 Once the transaction was approved, the user can view dinamic statistic on the dashboard.